 - pinch of salt and pepper

-- In a small pot over medium heat, add almond milk, water, ginger, turmeric, and the date.
-Bring to a boil, about 5 mins.
-Add to a Vitamix or high powered blender with the remaining ingredients and blend until smooth and creamy.
+- In a small pot over medium heat, add almond milk, ginger, turmeric, and the date.
+Bring to a boil, about 5 minutes.

-This post may contains affiliate links and I may make little bit of money if you click on and purchase the products that are linked.
+This post may contain affiliate links and I may make a little bit of money if you click on and purchase the products through the links.
 It doesn’t cost you any extra money.
 The compensation helps with expenses to keep ETG up and running.
 I truly appreciate your support!